codewithkyle/craft-jitter/README.md

 ## Configuring Jitter

 Jitter can be configured to use S3-compatible object storage solutions by adding a `jitter.php` file to your projects `config/` directory.
 Transformed images will be stored in the storage solution but will still be served from your web server.
-If you would like to server images from a CDN read the section below.
+If you would like to serve images from a CDN read the section below.

 ```php
 <?php